KXEL: KXEL-FM

 On November 16, 1947, KXEL-FM began broadcasting in Waterloo on 105.7 MHz.
 It was licensed to Josh Higgins Broadcasting Company, which also held the license for KXEL.

-Television station try
+Television station attempt

 In the early 1950s, KXEL filed for the channel 7 television license in Waterloo.
 However, Waterloo's other powerhouse radio station, KWWL (now KPTY, a sister station to KXEL) wanted the license as well.
 KXEL and KWWL went to court and battled it out.
-In the meantime, KXEL built a radio/television studio.
+KXEL was so sure it would win the suit that it built a new studio large enough to accommodate a television station.
 This studio was mainly useless because KWWL won the lawsuit and signed on KWWL-TV on November 29, 1953.